Refinitiv/Real-Time-SDK/Java/Eta/README.md

 - Although the examples use float and double for simplicity, these data types should never be used for precise values like currency.
 Use java.math.BigDecimal instead.
 Refer to the float and double section in: http://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html

 - ETA Java uses the Oracle JDK OperatingSystemMXBean for Performance Tool CPU and Memory usage statistics.
 The Oracle JDK OperatingSystemMXBean is incompatible with the some alternate JDK implementations.

-- ESDK-307 When using DirectoryMsg.decode(), Source Directory FilterActions of Update may be overwritten with Set

-- ESDK-312 Watchlist fans out Dictionary state of Open/Suspect state instead of Closed/Recover

 - ETA can not download dictionary from a LSEG Real-Time Distribution System over a Websocket connection using the tr\_json2/rssl\_json protocol.
 This is a limitation of the simplied JSON protocol.